dhuseljic/ae-dnn/README.md

-# Separation of Aleatoric and Epistemic Uncertainty in Deterministic DNN
+# AE-DNN
-Code for reproducing some key results of our ICPR 2020 paper "Separation of Aleatoric and Epistemic Uncertainty in Deterministic Deep Neural Networks"
+Code for reproducing some key results of our ICPR 2020 paper *"Separation of Aleatoric and Epistemic Uncertainty in Deterministic Deep Neural Networks"*

 ```bash
 python experiment.py \